the-greenman/gitformanifestos/README.md

 * Thousands of people can work on the same file
 * Git is probably the most popular open source tool for managing versions
 * When editing documents in version control all changes are recorded as differences between versions
-* Each change can be "blamed" on an individual
+* Each change can be "attributed" on an individual
 * Changes can be added and removed easily
 *